irmen/Pyro4/docs/source/servercode.rst

     all remote method calls sequentially.
 No threads are used in this server.
 It means only one method call is running at a time, so if it takes a while to complete, all other calls are waiting for their turn (even when they are from different proxies).
-    The instance mode with which you registered the pyro object's class, won't change the way the concurrent access to the instance is done: in all cases, there is only one call active at all times.
+    The instance mode used for registering your class, won't change the way the concurrent access to the instance is done: in all cases, there is only one call active at all times.
-    Your objects will never be called concurrently from different threads (because there are no threads).
+    Your objects will never be called concurrently from different threads, because there are no threads.
+    It does still affect when and how often Pyro creates an instance of your class.

 .. note::
     If the ``ONEWAY_THREADED`` config item is enabled (it is by default), *oneway* method calls will